Career Counseling

 I also have experience with career assessments to help you through whichever phase of your career you might find yourself in.
 Some of those tools are the Strong Interest Inventory, Myers-Briggs Type Indicator, YouScience, career values card sort, and O*Net OnLine.
 In addition to utilizing assessments, I will also help you look at some of your early recollections, role models, and even favorite stories or TV shows so you can make sense of your past experiences and use them to construct a meaningful and fulfilling career path.

-By infusing my clinical training and my own experiences, I’m able to more fully see your career struggles while guiding you through the journey of career exploration, development, and growth.
+By combining my clinical training, career counseling experience, and personal career transition, I’m able to more fully understand career questions while guiding you through exploration, development, and growth.